„A magic dwells in each beginning,

 We'll bring you back for free after the tour and of course during the tour (if you can not / will not go any further) back to the respective starting place!

 Of course!
 The three 24-Hour Extreme towns of Oggau, Hegykö and Apetlon and the local tourist associations invite us all to a good breakfast.

-After the communal morning meal, and after the remaining starter packs have been handed out (please bring your registration confirmation under all circumstances!), we are off to a collective start!
+After the communal morning meal, and after the remaining starter packs have been handed out (please bring your registration confirmation and your personal ID-Card under all circumstances!), we are off to a collective start!

 Breakfast times – depending on start location:

 Oggau from 1:00 a.m. to 4:00 a.m.